-However, the environmental impact of fragrance oils is harder to determine since this is a vague term.
+The environmental impact of fragrances is harder to determine since this is a vague term.

-Some fragrance oils are plant-based, while others may come from synthetic ingredients and be toxic.
+Some fragrance oils are plant-based, while others may come from synthetic ingredients and can be allergenic or even toxic.

 Although this ingredient list looks daunting, remember the main ingredient in bubbles is water.

-So, the environmental exposure of the ingredients in dish soap is going to be somewhat limited.
+As a result, the environmental exposure of the ingredients in dish soap used for bubbles is going to be somewhat limited.